 Is it Safe for Female Travelers?

 Traveling in remote parts of the world is thrilling, but it also comes with a great deal of vulnerability.
 Reports of sexual harassment and worse are unfortunately not uncommon for female travelers around the globe.
 Our goal, therefore, is not only to empower our female tour guides but also our female travelers.
 All women should have the right to feel safe and comfortable, wherever they are.
 Chai Lai Sisters brings women together to create a circle of female trust, security and safety.

-Our treks are run by local Indigenous tour guides who know the secrets of the jungle and mountains better than anyone.
+All of our tour guides and mahouts are indigenous people from Northern Thailand and Burma.
+When you choose to travel with us, you not only get an immersive experience of hill tribe life, you also support the protection and evolution of indigenous culture.
+Locals guides who know the secrets of the jungle and mountains better than anyone and they can invite you to their villages.
 With their expert guidance, you can travel off the beaten track to remote hilltribe villages, swim in hidden waterfalls and explore lush jungles, and experience firsthand some of the most glorious views Thailand has to offer.

 For every trek, we plant three trees in the jungle, helping preserve the biodiversity of this important temperate rainforest.

 Our affordable tours employ local ethnic minority people, and pay fair wages to everyone - from our drivers, to the elephant caretakers, to the tour guides themselves.